 A friend, many years ago said: ‘One day, I want one of you paintings.’
 That day came and the conversation started.

-I lock myself into the studio and during a powerful few hours map our design onto the huge canvas.
+I locked myself into the studio and during a powerful few hours mapped our design onto the huge canvas.
 The sheer joy of these first bold strokes, I will never find proper words for…FUN!

-The painting progresses fast into the middle phase.
+The painting progressed fast into the middle phase.

 Things are looking good but large areas are still underdeveloped compared to others.
-At this it is must easier to judge and calculate where small adjustments need to happen.
+At this stage it is much easier to judge and calculate where small adjustments need to happen.
 During this stage, many small decisions have to be made, things which were impossible to foresee.
-Most of the finer detail I improvise in realtime.
+Most of the finer detail I improvise in real time.

 Of course, with a project this complex and big, it is not possible to plan everything to the minutest detail.
-You also don’t want to stifle the artist and suck all room for a bit of inspiration, magic and freedom out of the process!
-We are talking about art here, not sputnik.
+We also don’t want to completely stifle the creative process so enough room is secured for moments of inspiration and spontaneity.

 Contact me now to start discussing your unique painting!